steveaq/steveaq.github.io/pages/about.md

 On this platform, I combine my passion for the game with rigorous data analysis.
 My goal is to offer you in-depth insights that allow you to appreciate the nuances of football, both on and off the pitch.

 You will find longer, more academically-oriented posts on the Pitch IQ substack page.
-Additionally, I have created Cannon IQ, a dedicated substack blog focusing exclusively on our beloved Arsenal.
-As a die-hard Gunners fan, I delve into the tactics, player analysis, and financial dynamics specific to Arsenal.
-Cannon IQ is my way of connecting with other Arsenal fans and providing my perspective on my favorite club.
+Additionally, I have created Cannon IQ, a dedicated substack/medium blog focusing exclusively on  Arsenal.
+As a die-hard Gunner, I delve into the tactics, player analysis, and financial dynamics specific to Arsenal.
+Cannon IQ is my way of connecting with other Arsenal fans and providing my perspective on my club.

 <style>
   .container {